 The most trending word so far in 2013 could easily be ‘The big data’, I was wondering what it could be and thought it would be more relevant to the database and storage experts.
 While this first impression is not wrong, but there is more and more to it, which makes it a real big data.

-For me as a marketer, why do I bother about Big data? for that matter what is this Big data?
+If I wear a marketer’s hat, why do I bother about Big data? for that matter what is this Big data?
 Let me take a precis stab at understanding it.

 There is lots and lots (really lots) of digital content that is generated, consumed and shared every minute, all of this data is not only shared and consumed but it is also tracked and measured in some or the other form, this data set is not only huge that grows exponentially every minute but also is very complex and unstructured.
 All of this data is ‘the big data’.